raspberrypi/linux/Documentation/admin-guide/thunderbolt.rst

 If the challenge the device returns back matches the one we expect based on the key, the device is connected and the PCIe tunnels are created.
-However, if the challenge fails no tunnels are created and error is returned to the user.
+However, if the challenge fails no tunnels are created and an error is returned to the user.

 If the user still wants to connect the device they can either approve